Accurate heat currents via reorganised master equation: Benchmarking

 and consider the coupling operator $\pmb S_{1,2} = \pmb{\mathbbm{1}} + \pmb \sigma_x$, where $\pmb\sigma_\alpha$ are Pauli matrices.
 Just as in the oscillator case, we assume that $ \pmb{H}_S $ contains a counter term, so that, once again, $ \pmb{H}_S^{(R)} = \pmb{H}_S^{(0)} $.
 Notice that we have ensured that our couplings have non-zero trace; otherwise, the $ Q_i\,\pmb{S}_i^2 $ correction would be proportional to the identity and thus, irrelevant in practice \cite{cresser2021,timofeev2022,cerisola2022}.

 To solve for the dynamics and heat currents, we use the numerically exact hierarchical equations of motion approach (HEOM) \cite{tanimura1989, tanimura2020}.
-In particular, resort to the QuTiP-BoFiN implementation \cite{lambert2023}, which is integrated in the QuTiP platform \cite{johansson2012, johansson2013}.
+In particular, we resort to the QuTiP-BoFiN implementation \cite{lambert2023}, which is integrated in the QuTiP platform \cite{johansson2012, johansson2013}.
 The numerics require the truncation of two expansions.
 The first one is the Matsubara expansion of the bath correlation function in an exponential series, where $N_k$ terms are retained.
 The second one, is the level of the hierarchy for the so-called auxiliary density operators, $N_C$.
 We have checked our results for convergence in both $N_k$ and $N_C$.
 In our calculations, we have used the Tanimura terminator \cite{lambert2023} to speed up convergence.
 The average heat currents in the non-equilibrium steady state can be calculated according to Eq.~\eqref{eq:hc-ex} by using the auxiliary density matrices \cite{tanimura2020}.

 Similarly to Fig.~\ref{fig1}, in Fig.~\ref{fig3} (left panel) we study the steady state heat currents of a spin coupled to two bosonic baths at different temperatures.
 We find that the predictions of Eq.~\eqref{eq:conventional} break down at intermediate-to-low temperatures, while the reorganised master equation remains accurate in the entire range probed.
-As already advanced, unlike in the linear case, the quantitative agreement between the exact and the reorganised approach breaks down unless the $ Q_i $ are sufficiently small; this is indeed the regime in which the reorganised master equation \eqref{eq:reorganised-master-equation} is expected to work \cite{correa2023}.
-Interestingly, however, even if the heat currents break down, Eq.~\eqref{eq:reorganised-master-equation} allows one to push the $ Q_i $ to slightly larger values and still retain good agreement for system operators (populations and coherences are shown).
-In contrast, Eq.~\eqref{eq:conventional} may fail dramatically, as shown.
+Just as in the case of the dissipative harmonic oscillator, in the spin--boson model the quantitative agreement between the exact and the reorganised approach is good at low and even up to moderate reorganisation energies $ Q_i $, as shown in the right-hand side panels of Fig.~\ref{fig3}.
+In contrast, Eq.~\eqref{eq:conventional} may fail dramatically.